 xdemorse [-hv] -h: Print this usage information and exit. -v: Print version number and exit.

-Before running xdemorse, it may be necessary to customize some entries in the .xdemorserc configuration text file in your home directory.
-There are seven items that may need editing: The ALSA sound card name (default is hw:0), the DSP sampling rate (default is 48000), the ALSA "channel" name (default is FRONT_LEFT), the capture source, the capture volume control, the capture volume setting (default is 60%).
+Before running xdemorse, it may be necessary to customize some entries in the .xdemorse/xdemorserc configuration text file in your home directory.
+There are a few items that may need editing: The ALSA sound card name (default is hw:0), the DSP sampling rate (default is 48000), the ALSA "channel" name (default is FRONT_LEFT), the capture source (default is Capture), the capture volume control (default is Capture) and the capture volume setting (default is 80%).
 If -- is set in the Capture volume entry, then xdemorse will not try to set the capture volume.
 For CAT control, the serial port device for the Yaesu or Elecraft transceivers must be specified (default is /dev/ttyUSB0).
 The Perseus SDR Receiver is auto-detected.
 The type of transceiver or receiver must also be specified: Yaesu FT847 or FT857, Elecraft K2 or K3 or Perseus SDR.
 The NONE setting disables CAT control.
 If the Perseus SDR receiver is selected, the next setting is the frequency correction factor for the Perseus's frequency reference.
 This is usually less than +/- 10.0 units (ppm).

 Generally xdemorse has a fairly wide tolerance of sending errors (bad fists or noise) but in practice it has proved to be difficult to correctly decode CW signals on the amateur bands, with the main problem appearing to be bad keying habits.
 Sometimes inter-character spacing is too small so two or more characters are taken as one and therefore cannot be decoded correctly.
 Characters not recognized by xdemorse are indicated by an asterisk * on the screen.
 Word spacing also seems to be inconsistent with many hams resulting in fragmented or fused words.